qwertie/loyc.net/_posts/2016-03-27-quick-binding.md

 }
 ~~~

 When I'm coding, this pattern seems to happen multiple times a day.
-And so I have to rewrite it as
+If I don't want to incur the cost of evaluating the expression twice (keeping in mind that in .NET, the optimizer doesn't factor out the common subexpression as reliably as you might like), I have to rewrite it as

 ~~~csharp
 var subitems = list[i].SubItems;